Want to start a business in the Netherlands?

 The private limited company is the most chosen incorporated business form in the Netherlands.
 Not just by Dutch entrepreneurs but by foreign investors as well.
 Since 2012 the flex-BV has been introduced, which meant the previous minimum share capital of 18.000 euros was eliminated.
 Nowadays everyone can start up a private limited company with as little as 1 eurocent.

-When you start a private limited company, you are entitled to a board of directors and corporate shareholders.
 You can choose to set up a private limited company on your own, or with partners.
 In that case the ownership of the company is distributed into shares.
 All shareholders together have the power to make decisions for the company.
-But the general management is usually in the hands of the (board of) directors.
+But the general management is usually in the hands of the directors.
 It is possible to be both a shareholder and a director.
 In that case you are considered to be an employee who acts on behalf of the company.

-Which company form will you choose in the Netherlands?
+Which company type will you choose in the Netherlands?

 Starters are often a bit in doubt about which legal entity will suit their needs best.
 The choice will mostly be between a private or public limited company.
 In general if you manage to make a lot of money in a short time, the benefits of a private limited company can prove very advantageous.
 Not only fiscally speaking, but the Dutch BV is most practical for foreign entrepreneurs.
 As the company may be owned by any foreign resident.